 Eating and drinking.
 They’re a big part of having a healthy bond with your life.
-But like everyone, at times you may experience constipation or diarrhoea.
-Luckily, increasing your fluid and fibre intake can help prevent these problems.
+But like everyone, at times you may experience constipation or diarrhea.
+Luckily, increasing your fluid and fiber intake can help prevent these problems.
 Here’s how:

 - Drink six to eight cups (48-64 ounces) of water and other beverages per day.

-- For more fluid, fibre and a vitamin punch, eat at least five servings of fruits and vegetables per day.
-An easy way to do this is to fill half of your plate with fruit and/or vegetables at every meal1.
+- For more fluid, fiber and a vitamin punch, eat at least five servings of fruits and vegetables per day.
+An easy way to do this is to fill half of your plate with fruits and/or vegetables at every meal1.

-- Slowly increase your intake of high-fibre foods, such as whole grains, bread and cereals.
-As a daily goal, women need 25 grams of fibre; men need 38 grams of fibre2.
+- Slowly increase your intake of high-fiber foods, such as whole grains, bread and cereals.
+As a daily goal, women need 25 grams of fiber; men need 38 grams of fiber2.